2018/19 Biography courtesy of Arsis Artists

 Alongside her North American breakthrough, Ms. Kim is a regular guest conductor at many important European opera houses.
-She maintains a particularly close connection with the Berlin State Opera where, after recent successful productions of La Traviata, Ariadne auf Naxos, Madama Butterfly and Un ballo in maschera, she will conduct Il Trovatore in the 2018/19 season.
-She opens the 2018/19 season with the same title at the Royal Danish Opera in Copenhagen, and continues the season at the Bavarian State Opera where she will conduct Hänsel and Gretel, followed by Madama Butterfly at the Stuttgart Opera.
-Ms. Kim can be seen on the concert stage this season with symphony orchestras in Lille, Malmö, Milwaukee, Calgary and Santiago de Compostela.
+She maintains a particularly close connection with the Berlin State Opera where, after recent successful productions of La traviata, Ariadne auf Naxos, Madama Butterfly and Un ballo in maschera, she conducted Il trovatore in the 2018/19 season.
+She opened the season with the same title at the Royal Danish Opera in Copenhagen, and continued the season at the Bavarian State Opera where she conducted Hänsel and Gretel, followed by Madama Butterfly at the Stuttgart Opera.
+Ms. Kim was seen on the concert stage with symphony orchestras in Lille, Malmö, Milwaukee, Calgary and Santiago de Compostela.

-Eun Sun Kim’s international breakthrough came in Autumn of 2021 with her celebrate debut at the Frankfurt Opera’s production of La Bohème.
+Eun Sun Kim’s international breakthrough came in Autumn of 2012 with her celebrate debut at the Frankfurt Opera’s production of La bohème.
 Following that she debuted at the English National Opera in London in Autumn 2013 on a new production of Die Fledermaus, after which she conducted several concerts in Nancy, Palermo, Turin, and Bonn.
-She further conducted Carmen at the Vienna Volksoper, followed by La Traviata, Hänsel and Gretel and Die Fledermaus, as well as a further La Traviata in Marseille, where she has also been invited for symphonic concerts.
+She further conducted Carmen at the Vienna Volksoper, followed by La traviata, Hänsel and Gretel and Die Fledermaus, as well as a further La traviata in Marseille, where she has also been invited for symphonic concerts.
 In Summer 2014, she conducted a new production of Tosca at the Macerata Opera Festival.

-Earlier in her career, she made in Spring 2010 debuts at the Auditorio Nacional in Madrid with the Orquesta Sinfónica de Madrid, and at the Teatro Real with with Rossini’s Il Viaggio a Reims.
-In the following season she made her successful debut at the Graz Opera with Puccini’s La Bohème.
+Earlier in her career, she debuted at the Auditorio Nacional in Madrid with the Orquesta Sinfónica de Madrid, at the Teatro Real with with Rossini’s Il Viaggio a Reims, and at the Graz Opera with Puccini’s La bohème.